Gravitational Foundations and Exact Solutions in $n$-Dimensional Fractional Cosmology: Fractional Dynamical Systems

 \subsection{Generalized Autonomous System and its Challenges}

-In the first model, we propose a dynamical system similar to that associated with the corresponding standard models.
+In the first model, we propose a dynamical system similar to that associated with the corresponding standard scalar field cosmological models based on the Einstein--Hilbert action with a minimally coupled scalar field \cite{ng2001applications,copeland2006dynamics}.
 To construct such a dynamical system, let us introduce new variables as

 After performing some calculations, we have shown that the governing dynamical equations of the model are as follows.

 where